-IFR—Scape Technologies has developed an advanced bin-picking system that combines 3D vision, gripping options and robot control in a cohesive software solution.
-The software is a standard solution that supports all standard industrial, six-axis robots.
+IFR — Scape Technologies has developed an advanced bin-picking system that combines 3D vision, gripping options, and robot control in a cohesive software solution.
+The software supports all standard industrial, six-axis robots.

 This Danish manufacturing company produces metal components by means cold forging.
 The customers are players in the automotive and other industries.
 During the forging process, each metal cylinder must be taken out of the bin and delivered to a die.

 This process was previously managed either by manual labor or by noisy, mechanical solutions.
 Today a bin-picking robot cell, developed by Odense, Denmark-based Scape Technologies, gets the job done virtually noiselessly.
 And without cigarette breaks, toilet breaks, or risk of industrial injuries.